 Why Life Skills?

 The primary goals of Life Skills are to teach, assist and support clients in developing the necessary skills to become as successfully independent as possible.
-This includes decision making, an extensive money management curriculum, healthy living, personal care and personal development, medication management, sex education, housing options, employment module (job interest assessments, job skills, maintaining the job), social skills, relationships, resourcing/information skill building, time management, problem solving and pre-vocational skills as appropriate for clients.
+This includes decision making, an extensive money management curriculum, healthy living, personal care and personal development, medication management, sex education, housing options, (job interest assessments, job skills, maintaining the job), social skills, relationships, resourcing/information skill building, time management, problem solving and pre-vocational skills as appropriate for clients.
 Emphasis is placed on developing functional skills that are practiced in real life.
-The clients work in and operate Q’s Corner Thrift Store and Deerfield Mini Golf.

 One of the primary skills our clients learn is to develop a Plan.
 They must have a complete plan for activities they would like to engage in, such as going on field trips.
 Creating Plans promotes critical thinking skills and provides opportunities for clients to consider all steps in the critical thinking process.
 They must also plan for any consequences, positive or negative, which may result from the execution of the Plan.
 This process requires the clients to slow down in their thinking, getting away from the immediate gratification they have become accustomed to.

 The coaching model we use begins with today and moves forward.
 Coaches and mentors act as the bumper guards for the clients as they move through the process of transitioning from adolescents to young adults.
-Our coaches have many years of experience and certifications in Life Coaching, Professional Coaching and Addiction Recovery Coaching, as well as advanced college degrees and certifications.
+We practice in the moment coaching with our neurodiverse clientele.
+Every event is a great opportunity to teach, role model, and have our clients practice being creators in their lives each day.

 FROM TODAY FORWARD